eugeneolsen/midiplay/README.md

 The player will play files residing in the directory defined in the `HYMN_PLAY` environment variable.

 ### Options
+`-v`, `--version`
-`-v --version`  Display the version number of this command.
+Display the version number of this command.

+`-p<relative speed>`, `--prelude=<relative speed>`
-`-p`*n* `--prelude=`*n* play two verses *without* the introduction as prelude or postlude where *n* indicates the speed at which to play, 10 being the tempo in the MIDI file.
+Play two verses *without* the introduction as prelude or postlude where `<relative speed>` indicates the speed at which to play, 10 being the tempo in the MIDI file.
 The default if no number is provided for the option is 9, which is 90% of the tempo in the MIDI file.

+The number of verses played for prelude or postlude using this option can be overridden by the -x option, described below.

+`-n<verses>`
-`-n`*n* where *n* is the number of verses to play *after* the introduction.
-Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (if you're curious about details,see [Meta Events document](meta_events.md)).
+Play the introduction and then play the number of verses specified in `<verses>`.
+Overrides the default number of verses specified in the MIDI file.

+`-t<bpm>`, `--tempo=<bpm>`
-`-t`*bpm*` --tempo=`*bpm*  overrides the tempo specified in the MIDI file, where *bpm* is beats per minute.
+Play the hymn at `<bpm>` beats per minute.
+Overrides the tempo specified in the MIDI file.

+`-x<verses>`
-`-x`*n* where *n* is the number of verses to play *without* an introduction.
-Overrides the default number of verses specified in the MIDI file with player-specific meta event type 0x01 (for details, see [Meta Events document](meta_events.md)).
+Play the number of verses specified in `<verses>` *without* an introduction.
+Overrides the default number of verses specified in the MIDI file.

 ## Planned Enhancements